Sarcose/consolecandy/README.md

 # Debug Candy for Löve!
-Colored debug and dev-helper console tools with various inspection features and customizations available
+Colored console debug and development tools with various inspection features and customizations available.
+Used to quickly throw relevant info about what you're working on right into the console during runtime!

 <img src="https://github.com/user-attachments/assets/7f4d1d7c-2143-414e-9012-73be4e7dd330" width="500">